|Direct Deposit for Student Account Refunds|

-The safest, fastest and most direct method the University uses to send funds TO you when refunding from a student account is Direct Deposit.
-The funds are sent through the electronic banking system from the University directly to the bank account the student designates in PittPAY for this purpose.
-The bank account the student chooses for Direct Deposit can be their own, or any bank account the family feels is appropriate for the University to use for depositing student account refunds.
+The safest, fastest, and most direct method the University uses to send funds TO you when refunding from a student account is Direct Deposit to a U.S. bank account.
+(Note, we are not able to process direct deposits to international bank accounts.)
+The funds are sent through the electronic banking system from the University directly to the U.S. bank account the student designates in PittPAY for this purpose.
+The bank account the student chooses for Direct Deposit can be their own, or any U.S. bank account the family feels is appropriate for the University to use for depositing student account refunds.

 Remember, all credit balances on the student account will be sent to the student, with one exception.
 When the refund is the result of a PLUS loan applying to the student account, the funds are sent to the parent borrower.
 Therefore, all parent borrowers should be Authorized Payers, and they should enroll in Direct Deposit on the Authorized Payer side of PittPAY.

 Students create Authorized Payers in PittPAY and assign each one their own login ID and temporary password.
-Then, Authorized Payers log on to http://student-info.pitt.edu, select Authorized Payers login to PittPAY, enter the login name and password their student assigned to them, and select Direct Deposit from the PittPAY menu.
+Then, Authorized Payers login to PittPAY, change their password, and select Direct Deposit from the PIttPAY menu

 When does refunding occur?